ilauzon/abalone-ai/README.md

+# Group 2 Source Code
+The bulk of the source code can be found in ./composeApp/src/desktopMain/kotlin/com/bcit/abalone

-# How to run the Game Program:
+## How to run the Game Program:

 1. From the project root, navigate to ./composeApp/build/compose/binaries/main/app/com.bcit.abalone/
 2. Run "com.bcit.abalone.exe".